 There are also many other family compounds in Sweden that has a coat of arms.
 A few of them are at mentioned in Svenskt Vapenregister and other has posted their coat of arms in for example Vapenbilden or Skandinavisk Vapenrulla.

-Sweden has also other large families besides Långaryds-släkten and Ryssnäs-släkten like a very large numbers of Vasa decendens.
+Sweden has also other large families besides Långaryds-släkten and Ryssnäs-släkten like a very large numbers of Vasa descendants.
 Per Andersson made a large book project of Vasa decendens but it does not cover none Swedish lines, even if a none Swedish Vasa decendent moved to Sweden, or bastard lines that was not official unlike some branshes that was ennobled.
-There are lots of uncovered Vasa bastard decendens that are unconfirmed and the two Bernadottes who had most bastard rumors, Kron-Kalle (Karl XV) and Oskar II, both decendent from House Vasa on their mother sides from none Swedish lines.
+There are lots of uncovered Vasa bastard descendants that are unconfirmed and the two Bernadottes who has the most rumors about getting bastard childs, Kron-Kalle (Karl XV) and Oskar II, both descendants from House Vasa on their mother side from none Swedish lines.

 The Swedish noble house with most living members is currently House Uggla that has many branshes but perhaps maybee not as great members as the numbers as Långaryds-släkten or Ryssnäs-släkten or House Vasa.
 Some branches of House Uggla decendens from House Vasa.

 There are of course also cases where Church books has been burned up making it impossible to go back any further or follow a line regardless of origin.